front-commerce/developers.front-commerce.com/docs/adapt-theme-to-brand.md

 Please note that all we've been talking about until now was to adapt the existing to your convenience.
 However, that is not the only benefit of having a Design System already in place.
-It is actually a perfect canvas to help you creating new components and styles proper to your brand.
+It is actually a perfect canvas to help you creating new components and styles matching to your brand.

 You can learn more about it in our guide talking about creating new UI Components.
 TODO link